Edge-Learning-Machine/Desk-LM/README.md

 - categorical_multiclass, boolean specifying whether the multiclass labels are categorical or not (i.e., ordinal)

 #### Estimator
-**-e <path_to_estmator_config_file>**
+**-e <path_to_estimator_config_file>**

 The .json file exposes the following properties:
 - estimator, name of the estimator.
 If not differently stated, all estimators are implemented through sk-learn.
 Currently supported estimators are:
-  - "KNeighborsClassifier"
+  - KNeighborsClassifier
-  - "KNeighborsRegressor"
+  - KNeighborsRegressor
-  - "DecisionTreeClassifier"
+  - DecisionTreeClassifier
-  - "DecisionTreeRegressor"
+  - DecisionTreeRegressor
-  - "LinearSVC"
+  - LinearSVC
-  - "LinearSVM"
+  - LinearSVR
-  - "ANNClassifier", Keras/Tensorflow implementation
+  - ANNClassifier, Keras/Tensorflow implementation
-  - "ANNRegressor", Keras/Tensorflow implementation
+  - ANNRegressor, Keras/Tensorflow implementation

 Each estimator type has its own configuration parameters:
 - k-NN